Información en español sobre las bicicletas

 - For Monterey County users: Seeing the Spanish-language bike resources from other places can also inspire new resources to be created for Spanish speakers here.
 For example, it can support progress toward a local Rutas Más Seguras a la Escuela/Safe Routes to School program.

-- Jan 2013 update: See “Kids Biking to School” regarding a 21-month grant that will support SRTS efforts at five Monterey County elementary schools.
+- February 2014 update: See “Kids Biking to School” regarding a 21-month grant that will support SRTS efforts at five Monterey County elementary schools–4 in Seaside, 1 in Marina.

 en Español – Rutas Más Seguras a la Escuela